FDO Manager: Minimum Viable FAIR Digital Object Implementation: Conclusion

 \section{Conclusion}

-In conclusion, the FDO Manager emerges as a practical and efficient solution for FDO management.
-Explored in this paper are its architecture, implementation details, and alignment with FDO specifications and FAIR Principles.
+In conclusion, the FDO Manager emerges as a practical and lightweight solution for FDO management.
+Explored in this paper are its architecture, implementation de-tails, and alignment with FDO specifications and FAIR Principles.
 With a focus on research artifacts, the FDO Manager streamlines workflows, enhances persistence, and enforces discoverability, contributing significantly to open science.
 Its adoption ensures that research artifacts remain easily accessible, making a valuable contribution to transparent and collaborative scientific practices.
+Certain limitations are anticipated, scalability remains an open question, specially under high data or user loads, which would require empirical testing to validate.